Tactile Vs Non-Tactile Keypad Switch Products

 How do Tactile Keypads Work?

 Tactile keypads are momentary contact switches, meaning they are only active while being pressed.
-They provide a physical feedback to the user through a metal dome or formed plastic dome beneath the overlay.
-When a key is pressed, the dome collapses and contacts the conductive under layer, completing the circuit and creating an action sequence.
+Tactile keypads provide physical feedback to the user through a metal dome or formed plastic dome beneath the overlay.
+When a tactile key is pressed, the dome collapses and contacts the conductive under layer, completing the circuit and creating an action sequence.

 Tactile keyboard switches are used for many household devices, like remote controls and appliances.
 They also work great in noisy environments where a physical response is a more efficient message than a sound or visual cue.